You do not need to throw your phone in a lake

 Conclusion

-The research is consistent: structured screen time reduction produces measurable improvements in sleep, mood, focus, and wellbeing [3].
-But the research is equally clear that those improvements are not guaranteed to persist without a maintenance system [1].
+The research is consistent: structured screen time reduction is linked to measurable improvements in sleep, mood, focus, and wellbeing [3].
+The research is equally clear that without a maintenance system, those improvements tend to fade within weeks [1].
 The weekly review is your maintenance system.
 Do not skip it.

 Next 10 minutes

-• Buy or find a physical alarm clock — the bedroom rule starts on Day 3
+- Buy or find a physical alarm clock, because the bedroom rule starts on Day 3

 This week